Chillsmeit/FirefoxSmoothScroll/README.md

 <br>

-# Linux & imwheel profile how to:
+# Linux & imwheel users:

+**I made a profile to be used alongside imwheel in speed 2 for firefox.**

+How to use imwheel in case you need it:

 imwheel let's you change your scrolling speed in Linux, it's usually needed in Gnome.<br>
 Install imwheel first then run the example script.<br>